rock3tmedia/milkstateApp/README.md

 #### Live Values

-Below is the structure required in using live values.
+Below is the variable structure required in using live values.
 This targets an id and sets the value for that specific item.
 You can have as many values as needed.

 ```
 //live values